 Hamish Lonergan is a PhD candidate at the institute for the history and theory of Architecture (gta), ETH Zurich.
-His project considers how the philosophical concept of tacit knowledge has appeared in architectural pedagogy since the 1970s, combining historiography with methods of re-enactment and auto-ethnography.
-Before joining TACK, he graduated with a Master of Architecture from the University of Queensland—with a thesis exploring popularity of Brutalism on social media—and worked at COX architecture on major Indigenous cultural facilities on Minjerribah (Stradbroke Island, Queensland).
+His research uses methods informed by queer theory to investigate the philosophical concept of tacit knowledge in design studio education since the 1970s.
 He has been a visiting researcher at the Canadian Centre for Architecture and Het Nieuwe Institute.
-Alongside his research, he writes essays and criticism with an emphasis on queerness in architecture.
-His work appears in publications including OASE, Interstices, gta Papers, Footprint and Cartha.
+Before joining TACK, he studied architecture at the University of Queensland and worked at COX architecture on Indigenous cultural facilities on Minjerribah (Stradbroke Island).
+His writing—broadly concerned with the entanglement of architecture, philosophy, and queerness—appears in publications including OASE, Interstices, gta Papers, Footprint and Cartha.